Designing Informative Metrics for Few-Shot Example Selection: Abstract

 \section{Abstract}

 Pretrained language models (PLMs) have shown remarkable few-shot learning capabilities when provided with properly formatted examples.
 However, selecting the ``best'' examples remains an open challenge.
 We propose a complexity-based prompt selection approach for sequence tagging tasks.
 This approach avoids the training of a dedicated model for selection of examples, and instead uses certain metrics to align the syntactico-semantic complexity of test sentences and examples.
 We use both sentence- and word-level metrics to match the complexity of examples to the (test) sentence being considered.
 Our results demonstrate that our approach extracts greater performance from PLMs: it achieves state-of-the-art performance on few-shot NER, achieving a 5\% absolute improvement in F1 score on the CoNLL2003 dataset for \texttt{GPT-4}.
-We also see large gains of upto 28.85 points (F1/Acc.) in smaller models like \texttt{GPT-j-6B}.\footnote{Structured prompting base code taken from \url{https://github.com/blvns/structured_prompting.git}.}
+We also see large gains of upto 28.85 points (F1/Acc.) in smaller models like \texttt{GPT-j-6B}.\footnote{Code and data used for the experiments in this paper is available at \url{https://github.com/RishabhAdiga/Complexity-based-prompt-retrieval.git}.}